Specialists

 In the UK there are thirteen dental specialties.
 The General Dental Council (GDC) not only maintains the register of dental practitioners but also maintains the specialist lists.
 The recognised specialties in the UK are:

-Please note that Oral and Maxillofacial Surgery is considered to be a medical specialty in the UK and requires the trainee to have a medical and dental degree before starting training.
+Please note that Oral and Maxillofacial Surgery is a medical specialty in the UK and requires the trainee to have a medical and dental degree before starting specialist training.

 The GDC is also the sole competent authority with ultimate responsibility for specialist training and standards of practice in the UK.